 Selecting a type of turfgrass you want in a lawn is probably one of the most enjoyable parts of being a Florida homeowner.
 You don’t want to just pick a grass that is aesthetically appealing, though.
-Sod University published a previous article on The Best Grass for Florida, but one of the main factors that goes into making a decision on which turfgrass you want is how much upkeep you will need to perform on it.
+Sod University published other articles on The Best Grass for Florida and The Best Grass for Shade in Florida, but one of the main factors that goes into making a decision on which turfgrass you want is how much upkeep you will need to perform on it.
 It is recommended for homeowners to research how much maintenance goes into a turfgrass before making the commitment to purchase and install it.
 It is also important for these low maintenance turfgrasses to thrive in the Florida climate.
 For many homeowners, the grass that consists of the lowest possible maintenance is the best option.

 What sort of maintenance goes into grass?